testcontainers/testcontainers-go/docs/features/docker_compose.md

 in dev or other environments to define services that an application may be dependent upon.

-You can override Testcontainers' default behaviour and make it use a docker-compose binary installed on the local machine.
+You can override Testcontainers-go's default behaviour and make it use a docker-compose binary installed on the local machine.
 This will generally yield an experience that is closer to running docker-compose locally, with the caveat that Docker Compose needs to be present on dev and CI machines.